Best pet supplies on Amazon | CNN Underscored

 Hertzko Self-Cleaning Slicker Grooming Brush ($15.99; amazon.com)

-Mats, tangles, knots and dander be gone!
+Mats, tangles, knots and dander begone!
 This self-cleaning grooming brush is gentle on your pet’s coat and can be cleaned with the click of a button.

 Greenies Original Teenie Natural Dental Dog Treats (starting at $4.98; amazon.com)